sider/sider-docs/on-premises/quick-start/README.md

 # Quick Start Guides
-This guide has explained about setting up Sider application on an Amazon EC2 instance.
+This guide explains how to setup Sider on an Amazon EC2 instance.
-It has assumed that you are using following services:
+It assumes that you are using the following services:

 * Amazon EC2
   * Run it for Docker containers.